Good Open Source Video Editor

 Identifying Your Goals

-Before diving in to Good Open Source Video Editor, be sure to clarify your intended outcomes:
+Before jumping into to Good Open Source Video Editor, be sure to clarify your purpose:

 Assembling the Right Tools

-Good Open Source Video Editor usually depends on a combination of software:
+Good Open Source Video Editor usually demands a combination of equipment:

-2. Hardware Considerations: A sufficiently robust computer with enough processing speed to handle your workflow complexities.
+2. Hardware Considerations: A sufficiently robust computer with enough GPU power to handle your workflow complexities.

 Practicing Techniques